unode/deep-learning-intro/_episodes/02-keras.md

 We want you to go through the most commonly used deep learning workflow that was covered in the introduction.
 As a reminder below are the steps of the deep learning workflow:

 1. Formulate / Outline the problem
 2. Identify inputs and outputs
 3. Prepare data
 4. Choose a pretrained model or start building architecture from scratch
-5. Choose a cost function and metrics
+5. Choose a loss function and optimizer
-6. Train model
+6. Train the model
+7. Perform a Prediction/Classification
+8. Measure performance
-7. Tune hyperparameters
+9. Tune hyperparameters
-8. 'predict'
+10. Save model

-In this episode will focus on a minimal example for each of these steps, later episodes will build on this knowledge to go into greater depth for some or all of these steps.
+In this episode we will focus on a minimal example for each of these steps, later episodes will build on this knowledge to go into greater depth for some or all of these steps.

 > ## GPU usage
 > For this lesson having a GPU (graphics card) available is not needed.